ChrisPMohr/ApartmentHunter/readme.md

 ApartmentHunter provides a way to load recent apartment listings from craigslist.org.
 Features are extracted from each listing.
-These will be saved into a MongoDB database to allow for executing queries on the listings.
+These features are stored in a MongoDB database which allows for executing queries on the listings.

 Features extracted include:
 * Price